ksatchit/community/feature-demos/chaos-operator-workflow/README.md

 ### View execution of chaos experiments

 - In this demo, the a pod-delete experiment is executed followed by a container-kill experiment.
-These make use of chaoskube & pumba respectively as the end-injectors of chaos.

   *Note: The duration of these tests are kept at a minimum.
 It is recommended to keep another terminal with a watch created on the app & litmus pods to see the experiments in progress*